-Intermediate and Middle School Phone Policy:
+Intermediate and Middle School Phone Policy and Smart Watches:

-Students are not permitted to have phones during the school day.
-Students will place their phones in a phone holder when they arrive at school.
+Students are not permitted to have phones or smart watches during the school day.
+Students will place their phones and watches in a holder when they arrive at school.
 All phones must be turned off..
-After the first warning, phones will be collected and picked up by a parent or guardian at the main office.
+After the first warning, phones or watches will be collected and picked up by a parent or guardian at the main office.
+If you need to reach your child, you may call the front office or email Downtown Main Office First Baptist School